Dealing with the effects of COVID-19 (coronavirus) on your retirement, investments, and insurance

 If you need cash to help you get through a transition period after being affected by COVID-19, you may have options to consider.

-A few key points about the new legislation
+A few key points

 Required Minimum Distributions (RMDs) are waived in 2020.